About

 Jack describes his mind as a Ferrari brain with bicycle brakes — a late-recognized neurodivergent lens that reframes the whole arc: the restless reinvention and relentless pattern-hunting are features of the same engine.
 (The framing traces to Hallowell & Ratey's ADHD 2.0; Jack uses it as personal narrative.)

-Travel the timeline
+Travel the branch

 Looking for something specific?
 See the FAQ or get in touch.